fazo96/ipfs-boards/README.md

 Clone this repo, then run

-- `yarn` to install dependencies
+- `npm install` to install dependencies
-- `yarn start` to start a development server
+- `npm start` to start a development server
-- `yarn run build` to create a production build
+- `npm run build` to create a production build

 ## Old Version